Classification of maximally non-self-dual modular categories of small dimension: Introduction

 \medbreak Let $1 = d_1 < d_2< \cdots < d_s$ be positive real numbers, and let $n_1,n_2,\cdots,n_s$ be positive integers.
 Recall that we say a fusion category $\C$ admits type $(d_1,n_1;d_2,n_2;\cdots;d_s,n_s)$ if, for all $i = 1, \cdots, s$, $n_i$ is the number of the non-isomorphic simple objects of FP dimension $d_i$.

 Much information of a fusion category is encoded in its type.
 For example, the FP dimension of $\C$ is $\sum_{i=1}^sn_id_i^2$ and the FP dimension of the largest pointed fusion subcategory $\C_{pt}$ is $n_1$.
 Conversely, if $(d_1,n_1;d_2,n_2;\cdots;d_s,n_s)$ is the type of a fusion category then it should obey strict restrictions.
 Our work starts from seeking such restrictions and then applies them to MNSD modular categories of FP dimension less than $2025$.
-Our result shows that non-pointed MNSD modular categories of FP dimension less than $2025$ are those of FP dimension $441$, $729$, $1125$, $1323$ and $1521$.
-Moreover, they have the following possible types:
+Our result shows that non-pointed MNSD modular categories of FP dimension less than $2025$ are those of FP dimension $243$, $441$, $729$, $1125$, $1215$, $1323$, $1521$ and $1701$.
+Specifically, we prove the following theorem.